I’ve got the winter blues. Do you?

 It’s winter after all and there are activities that you can only do during winter.

-Doing fun winter activities can help elevate your mood during the winter months.
+Doing fun winter activities will help elevate your mood during the winter months.

 Planning a fun weekend can definitely brighten up your mood.

 Challenge yourself and set small goals during the winter season.
 Think about what you can cross off your bucket list.